How to: Install the stand-alone profiler

 Locate the stand-alone profile installer (vs_standaloneprofiler.exe) where you downloaded the performance tools and run it.

-Add the paths for vsintr.exe and msdis150.dll to the system path.
+Add the path for vsinstr.exe to the system path.

 To get the path to the profiling tools, see Specify the path to command line tools.
 On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler command-line tools, you must add the tools path to the PATH environment variable of the Command Prompt window or add it to the command itself.